raghurama123/OrcaNotes/plotmo.md

 </tr>
 </table>

-**Figure 16.1:** HOMO and LUMO of benzene calculated at the LC-BLYP/def2-TZVP level using the same isosurface value.
+**Figure 16.1:** HOMO and LUMO isosurfaces of benzene calculated at the LC-BLYP/def2-TZVP level.
+The cube files were generated with ORCA 6.1.1 and visualized using VESTA with the same isosurface value.
+The two colors indicate opposite phases (signs) of the molecular orbital.
 ---

 ## 16.8 Choice of isosurface value